udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 [Calculate My ROI] [See Case Studies]
 ```

-### Objection 4: "I've been burned by agencies before"
+### Objection 4: "I've been burned by automation vendors before"

 **Handling:**
 ```